Tsai Tingkan

-Tsai Ting Kan (Wade-Giles spelling: Ts'ai Ting-kan; 蔡廷干 (蔡廷幹, Cài Tínggàn); 字 耀堂 Yao Tang) (April 5, 1861, Xiangshan County - September 24, 1935, Beijing) was a Chinese naval officer.
+Tsai Ting Kan, (蔡廷幹 (Cài Tínggàn); 1861 - 1935) was a Chinese naval officer.
 Tsai was educated in the United States as a student on the Chinese Educational Mission and became an admiral in the Qing dynasty navy and Republican era statesman and politician.

 Education in the United States and early naval career

 In 1873 Tsai was sent to America to study as a member of the Chinese Educational Mission (CEM) and lived with an American family in New Britain, Connecticut.
 After graduating from high school, where he was known as "Fighting Chinee," he behaved so wildly that it was decided to send him back to China.
 But when Yung Wing, the CEM leader, interviewed him, he saw that Tsai had learned excellent colloquial American English and instead sent Tsai to learn practical mechanics in a machine shop at Lowell, Massachusetts.
 Since the machinery in the shop was dangerous, Tsai and his CEM fellow student were given permission to cut the long queues which the government of China required all Chinese men to wear, the only time that such an act was officially condoned.

 When the CEM students were returned to China in 1881, Tsai entered the navy to study torpedo management and torpedo boats, as well as electrical engineering, mining, and surveying.
 He was commissioned at the age of 27, and rose to the rank of commander.
 During the first Battle of the Yellow Sea, in Sino-Japanese War, September 1894, he commanded a torpedo boat in the Dagu Fort defenses.
 After the initial defeat, Tsai's ship was part of the fleet which took up an offshore position to defend Weihaiwei, on the Shandong peninsula.
 But in January 1895, the Japanese Army captured a strategic position on the mainland which endangered the Chinese force.
 The Admiral of the Chinese fleet determined to surrender, but Tsai was among the officers who defied his orders and attempted to break out.
 Tsai's ship was sunk, and he was wounded and captured.
 After the war he was released, but in the recriminations over China's humiliating defeat, his rank was taken away.